Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ The Loch Ness Monster's Song, Edwin Morgan, 1973

-It was on May 2, 1933, that Scotland's Inverness Courier published a report about a local couple who swore that they saw “an enormous animal rolling and plunging on the surface” of Loch Ness.
-Apart from outright hoaxes, some of the more studied explanations for sightings of everyone's favorite Scottish cryptid (an animal that has been claimed but never proven to exist) include: lake sturgeons, surfacing trees, indigenous giant eels, mountainous reflections, bird wakes, seismic activity, and even swimming elephants!
+Second verse ... same as the first!
+It was on May 2nd, 1933, that Scotland's Inverness Courier published a report about a local couple who swore that they saw “an enormous animal rolling and plunging on the surface” of Loch Ness, thus starting the modern craze for all things Nessie, the Loch Ness Monster.
+First mentioned in the 7th century legend of St. Columba, the Irish saint who vanquished a bloodthirsty sea monster on the shores of Loch Ness, Nessie's reputation has mellowed over the years into one of curiosity and affection.
+The subject of quite a few outright hoaxes, some of the more considered theoretical explanations for Nessie sightings include: enormous lake sturgeons, surfacing trees, indigenous giant eels, mountainous reflections, bird wakes, seismic activity, and even swimming elephants!
 As one researcher opined, "A lack of evidence is not necessarily evidence of absence."
-Real or not, Nessie deserves her own tartan! 🐉
+How true ...
+Real or not, Nessie deserves her own tartan!
+Sssnnnwhuffffll!! 💚 💙 🐉 💙 💚

 Although accounts of an aquatic beast living in Scotland’s Loch Ness date back 1,500 years, the modern legend of the Loch Ness Monster was born when a sighting made local news on May 2, 1933.
 The newspaper Inverness Courier related an account of a local couple who claimed to have seen “an enormous animal rolling and plunging on the surface.”